lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/model_details_say_scripts.md

   + D

  ## Medication Mangement
++ Team Need:
++ System Story:

-Q1 Can we serve 4 new patients with OUD each week? -- no  :(
+  + Q - Can we serve 4 new patients with OUD each week? -- no  :(

-H-If our referral rate for OUD is 2 pts per month (0.5 per week), and we allocate 40% of our x-waiver slots to OUD treatment, and 40% to Other Needs, and we change our RVI for depression to 12 weeks, and the RVI for OUD to 4 weeks (in line with our quality standards), then we will serve more OUD patients with our existing team staff, without increasing the wait time for new depression patients.
+  + H - If our referral rate for OUD is 2 pts per month (0.5 per week), and we allocate 40% of our x-waiver slots to OUD treatment, and 40% to Other Needs, and we change our RVI for depression to 12 weeks, and the RVI for OUD to 4 weeks (in line with our quality standards), then we will serve more OUD patients with our existing team staff, without increasing the wait time for new depression patients.

-F-We met our goal of getting more patients into MAT for OUD! by having a more realistic referral rate, using more x-waiver provider supply, and adjusting our RVIs for depression and OUD in line with quality standards.
+  + F - We met our goal of getting more patients into MAT for OUD! by having a more realistic referral rate, using more x-waiver provider supply, and adjusting our RVIs for depression and OUD in line with quality standards.

-D- I am going change how I order my return to clinics for OUD and depression; allocate ~40% of my time to OUD patients; conduct a few more experiments to refine the allocation of my time to better balance trade-offs between patient needs.
+  + D - I am going change how I order my return to clinics for OUD and depression; allocate ~40% of my time to OUD patients; conduct a few more experiments to refine the allocation of my time to better balance trade-offs between patient needs.

-Q2 - how do we best allocate our x waiver appointments to serve 4 new OUD patients per week?
+  + Q - how do we best allocate our x waiver appointments to serve 4 new OUD patients per week?

 H- If we increase our proportion of appointments with an X waiver to 10%, then it will increase the starting rate.

-F - fears confirmed: if we increase the proportion of x-waiver slots to 10%, it does increase the starting rate for OUD MM to about 1 patient/month.
+  + F -  fears confirmed: if we increase the proportion of x-waiver slots to 10%, it does increase the starting rate for OUD MM to about 1 patient/month.
 But it also increased the wait times for patients with other needs.

-D- Tradeoff is bad.
+  + D - Tradeoff is bad.
 Increasing referrals and reallocating appointments is not enough to serve the new OUD patients without an impact on our other patients.

-Q3 - If we get an increase in patients with OUD, can we serve them?
+  + Q - If we get an increase in patients with OUD, can we serve them?

-H- An increase in referrals of OUD patients will increase patients waiting start MM service, which will increase the starting rate.
+  + H - An increase in referrals of OUD patients will increase patients waiting start MM service, which will increase the starting rate.

-F- An increase in patients with OUD, with no other changes ,  increases patients waiting to start MM.
+  + F - An increase in patients with OUD, with no other changes ,  increases patients waiting to start MM.

-D - Consider other parts of care delivery to meet new OUD patients' needs.
+  + D - Consider other parts of care delivery to meet new OUD patients' needs.
 Cannot focus on referral rate in isolation.